 Baking the hard peppermint candies slightly softens them and adds a sweet minty flavor.
 I use Bob’s Sweet Stripes Soft Peppermint candies, which includes sugar, peppermint oil, and the food coloring Red 40 and, Red 40 lake in their ingredients.
 You can find them at most grocery stores and online.
 I purchased mine a WinCo Foods.
 I’ve heard some on the low-nickel diet say they cannot tolerate the food coloring/additive red 40, but I personally haven’t had any issues.

 Things to note: this recipe calls for melted butter.
 I tend use the microwave to melt my butter.
 My favorite butter is Tillamook butter, because they wrap it in paper (I believe it’s parchment paper) instead of aluminum foil.
 Here’s a great post about nut free vanilla extract options.
-Lastly since I don’t have nickel-free cookie sheets, I use parchment paper to create a barrier.
+Lastly since I don’t have nickel-free cookie sheets, I use parchment paper to create a barrier between the cookies and the stainless steel cookie sheets.